DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/docs/README.md

 #### ExternalID

-AWS External ID. **NOTE** This provider will not be able to detect changes made to the `external_id` field outside of Cloudformation.
+AWS External ID. **NOTE** This provider will not be able to detect changes made to the `ExternalID` field outside of Cloudformation.